jijiduc/Chess_database/README.md

 ### Unique Features

-- Have a scheduling system for tournament, incrementive pairing round by round and final solution.
+- A scheduling system for tournaments, with incremental pairing round by round and final standings.
-- Have a ranking feature for tournament final results
+- A ranking feature for tournament results.

 ---